 Hyperpigmentation has a variety of causes including sun damage and hormone fluctuations and is often exacerbated by trauma, including acne lesions.

-A SkinCeuticals targeted treatment is a facial treatment utilizing professional-grade products customized by our skincare specialist to specifically treat your skin concerns.
+A SkinCeuticals medical facial utilizes professional-grade products customized by our skincare specialist to specifically treat your skin concerns.
 It can be done on its own or as part of a full treatment plan to enhance and improve other treatments you might be receiving.

 A PIGMENTATION COMBO treatment is our most effective treatment for hyperpigmentation, but with minimal downtime.
-It begins with a SkinCeuticals Targeted Treatment, but its effectiveness is kicked up a few notches with the addition of both a chemical peel and microneedling.
+It begins with a SkinCeuticals Medical Facial, but its effectiveness is kicked up a few notches with the addition of both a chemical peel and microneedling.
 Maximum results are achieved with a series of at least 3 treatments.

 A chemical peel is the application of an acidic “peel” solution to your skin.
 Its purpose is to break down the upper hyperpigmented layer(s) of skin and encourage its exfoliation to minimize brown spots and improve its overall appearance.
 For more information on the specifics of our chemical peels please see (link to page).